nextcloud/documentation/developer_manual/app/routes.rst

       }
   )->defaults('value' => 'john');

+To call your controllers the App Framework provides a main method: :php:class:`OCA\\AppFramework\\App`.

+The first parameter is the name under which the controller was defined in the :file:`dependencyinjection/dicontainer.php`.

+The second parameter is the name of the method that should be called on the controller.

 The third parameter is the $params array which is passed to the controller and available by using **$this->params($KEY)** in the controller method.
 In the following example, the parameter in the URL would be accessible by using: **$this->params('value')**